 Risks related to the supply chain

-In carrying ut its operations, the Group sources raw materials, semi-finished products and components from a number of suppliers.
+In carrying out its operations, the Group sources raw materials, semi-finished products and components from a number of suppliers.

 As regards the Piaggio group, operations are conditioned by the ability of its suppliers to guarantee the quality standards and specifications requested for products, as well as their delivery times.
 To mitigate these risks, the Piaggio group qualifies and periodically evaluates its suppliers based on professional/technical/financial criteria in line with international standards.